Tide pool: Zones

-High Tide Zone
+High tide zone

 The high tide zone is flooded during each high tide, which occurs once or twice daily.
 Organisms must survive wave action, currents, and long exposure to the sun and open air.
-This zone is predominantly inhabited by seaweed and invertebrates, such as sea anemones, sea star, chitons, crabs, green algae, and mussels.
+This zone is predominantly inhabited by seaweed and invertebrates, such as sea anemones, starfish, chitons, crabs, green algae, and mussels.
 Marine algae provide shelter for nudibranchs and hermit crabs.
 The same waves and currents that make life in the high tide zone difficult bring food to filter feeders and other intertidal organisms.

-Mid Tide Zone
+Mid tide zone

 This zone is constantly covered and uncovered by water, so its inhabitants have adapted to surviving in these conditions.
 More plants and animals live here, compared to the high tide zone, because they are not exposed to drying conditions for so long.
-During low tide, anemones close up and mussels close their shells to keep in moisture.
+During low tide, anemones close up and can cover themselves in shells and mussels close their shells to keep in moisture.
 They reopen when the tide returns and brings them food.